energon-a-secas/enerbot-slack-bot/README.md

 git clone https://github.com/energon-a-secas/enerbot-slack.git
 ```

-To get all dependencies of the enerbot execute use `bundler install` inside of the repository.
+To get all dependencies of the enerbot execute use `bundle install` inside of the repository.

 Optional step